Gaming PC Specs: Recommended System Requirements

 Motherboard

-A motherboard depends on two significant factors to get better performance out of a given set of hardware.
+A motherboard depends on two significant factors to get better overall performance out of a given set of hardware.
 Most BIOS versions only support the current or previous generation of hardware at release.
 Motherboards BIOS are either updated or come with the latest drivers via DISC or USB.
 This is to ensure that no matter the shelf life, the hardware supports the latest BIOS when given to the customer.
 This is not likely to happen for most individual resellers looking to pass on their gaming desktop.

 CPU